Picture the scene: it’s the morning after a hefty night before in Dublin’s pubs and clubs.

 Chest pain after drinking can be just one of the signs of potential alcohol addiction.

 If you notice these signs in yourself or a loved one, there is help available.
 Good starting places include speaking to your family doctor, using resources such as Alcohol Action Ireland, finding a local AA meeting – or contacting a residential centre like Smarmore Castle Private Clinic.

 Smarmore has an extensive residential rehabilitation programme set in a beautiful castle and country house in County Louth, Ireland.

 Using the treatment experience offered by our sister residential centre, Castle Craig in Scotland, our treatment programme follows a 12-step programme.

 This programme features a detox programme and a blend of specialistic therapies tailored towards addiction.
-So, if you feel that your chest pain could be linked to stress arising from drinking, our trained therapists can help you unpick and work through this anxiety.
+So, if you feel that your chest pain could be linked to stress arising from drinking, our trained therapists can help you work through this anxiety.

 We are also led by a team of Irish medical professionals, with 24-hour care from our qualified nurses on-site, alongside a medical assessment included within your personalised treatment plan.

 If you are concerned about experiencing chest pain arising from alcohol consumption and getting medical help, you are in safe hands with our team at Smarmore Castle.

 Last updated & clinically assessed 30 March, 2022